-It’s a Canada-wide initiative which also has participating businesses in as many as ten other countries.
+The Canada-wide initiative also has participating businesses in as many as ten other countries.

-In this article you’ll learn about the Ocean Wise Seafood program and Vancouver-area restaurants that serve ocean-friendly and sustainably-farmed fish and other seafood products.
+In this article you’ll learn about the Ocean Wise Seafood program and local restaurants that serve ocean-friendly and sustainably-farmed fish.
 You’ll also learn a little bit about the Ocean Wise Conservation Association which is the organization behind Ocean Wise Seafood and the Vancouver Aquarium.

 To jump to our list of places with menus serving sustainably-caught fish and other tasty items, click Vancouver Ocean Wise Restaurants.

 Ocean Wise: The Program and the Organization

 The Ocean Wise Seafood (OWS) program is an initiative of the Ocean Wise Conservation Association which is a non-profit organization whose mission is “to inspire the global community to become Ocean Wise by increasing its understanding, wonder and appreciation for our oceans.”